-"Harbormaster" means the person identified within the local harbor management plan (the "HMP") to assist in the implementation of the approved HMP, and enforcement of rules and regulations and ordinances.
+"Harbormaster" means the person identified within the local harbor management plan (the "HMP") and appointed by the Town Council to assist in the implementation of the approved HMP, and enforcement of rules and regulations and ordinances.

-"Illegal mooring" means a mooring placed in town waters without authorization of the harbormaster.
-A mooring and/or its tackle not properly identified (mooring # and weight) or maintained will also be classified as an illegal mooring.
+"Illegal Mooring" means a mooring placed in town waters without authorization of the harbormaster.
+A mooring and/or its tackle not properly identified (mooring number and weight) or maintained will also be classified as an illegal mooring.

-"Lateral lot lines" mean a boundary other than a street boundary or a rear boundary.
+"Lateral Lot Lines" mean a boundary other than a street boundary or a rear boundary.
 For purposes of the HMP, a riparian property located within coastal waters bordering that property as bounded by the seaward extension of that property's lateral lot lines.